netascode/terraform-aci-nac-aci/docs/cli/overview.md

 Commands:
-  apic     Conversion using the AAC APIC Data Model generic  Conversion using a provided schema mso      Conversion using the AAC MSO Data Model
+  apic     Conversion using the AAC APIC Data Model generic  Conversion using a provided schema ndo      Conversion using the AAC NDO Data Model
 ```